 Debenhams falls into administration – your rights

-Debenhams PLC has fallen into administration – here's what you need to know on gift cards and return rights.
+Debenhams PLC has fallen into administration – here's what you need to know on store closures, gift cards and return rights.

-Advisory firm FTI Consulting has been appointed to carry out the administration, but chairman Terry Duddy says Debenhams stores will "continue trading as normal", and will aim to protect as many stores and jobs as possible as part of a restructure.
+The firm went into administration earlier this month, but chairman Terry Duddy says Debenhams stores will "continue trading as normal", and will aim to protect as many stores and jobs as possible as part of a restructure.

 While Debenhams says it should be business as usual, Martin explains below there are some additional risks.
 Debenhams says all orders are being honoured, and that customers can carry on using gift cards and returning items as usual.